aleshaleksey/fansys23/quick-start.md

 ## Templates

 All characters start with a template.
 A template is a set of abilities, traits and properties.
 Usually it is associated with a race or creature type.
 Not all templates are equal.
 Some templates (eg dragon, angel) are blatantly more powerful than others.
 In order to offset this, templates have levels.
 Templates exist for level 0, level 4 and level 9.
 They can also be created for other levels.
+For a start, level 0 templates should be considered the standard.

 For higher power games, where players wish to play angels, devils, dragons and other things, higher level templates should be used.
 It is recommended that all players use higher level templates, as low level templates with extra class levels mix poorly with higher level templates.